mudasobwa/mudasobwa.github.io/_posts/2020-05-30-welcome-telemetria.md

 The main advantage of the library is it’s deadly simple.
 One _registers_ the event, which _is composed of a numeric value and can have metadata attached to it_, _sends_ it whenever needed, and it would be delivered to a _handle_ which might do whatever, usually it’s kinda logging or something alike.
 Decoupling business logic and metrics/visibility at its best.

-The main disadvantage of using `:telemetry` as is, it requires an enormous amount of boilerplate that hs to be maintained in several places.
+The main disadvantage of using `:telemetry` as is, it requires an enormous amount of boilerplate that has to be maintained in several places.
 Refactoring project with intensive usage of telemetry might become a disaster.
 To change the event name one should amend the code in three different places: event registration, event firing, event handling.
 If one forgets to register newly created event, firing it would silently succeed, but handler would have been never called.
 Etc.

 ---